shynnobi/vite-powerflow/README.md

 #### Branch Protection

-Branch protection rules are managed as code.
-The rules defined in [.github/branch-protection.yml](./.github/branch-protection.yml) are automatically enforced by a GitHub Actions workflow ([.github/workflows/branch-protection.yml](./.github/workflows/branch-protection.yml)), ensuring consistent protection across all environments.
+Branch protection rules are managed as code using [Probot Settings](https://github.com/apps/settings).
+To enable automatic enforcement, install the app on your repository or organization.
+Any change to `.github/settings.yml` on the default branch will be automatically applied.

 - **Protected branches:** `main` and `dev`
 - **Required status checks:** Commitlint, ESLint, Prettier, build, TypeScript